galasa-dev/galasa.dev/src/markdown-pages/highlights.md

 ## 0.12.0 - Release Highlights

-- z/OS Manager support for RSA - provides tests and Managers with access to RSE API functions, and implementations of z/OS Batch and File Manager by using the RSE API.
+- z/OS Manager support for RSE - provides tests and Managers with access to RSE functions, and implementations of z/OS Batch and File Manager by using the RSE API.
 - CPS Backup feature - enables CPS properties to be output to a plain-text file.
 Use ```--backupcps``` as a command-line option when running the *galasa-boot* jar alongside the file option ```-f``` or ```--file``` to specify an output file for the properties.
 - Various bug fixes
 - Updated documentation for RSA, Linux and Open Stack Managers